rabius-sunny/sheikh-portfolio/src/pages/style-guide.md

 ---
 title: Study Guide
 subtitle: >-
-  The style guide provides you with a blueprint of default post and page styles.
+  The study guide provides you necessary steps and information about how to start studying in Islam.
-  The style guide is also a great reference for suggested typographic treatment and styles for your content.
 img_path: images/magical-sparrow.jpg
 seo:
   title: Theme Style Guide